 - wondering if the different parts they wrote really fit together

 - asking themselves what their supervisor will say about their text

 - scrolling back and forth through their text

 - looking for new literature

-So what you need to do to write more efficient and effective, is to divide the writing process in different phases.
-And those phases are actually quit straightforward; they are called preparation, (free) writing en revising.
+So what you need to do to write more efficiently and effectively, is to divide the writing process into different phases.
+And those phases are actually quite straightforward; they are called preparation, (free) writing and revising.

 What is what?

-Preparation means thinking about your structure, finding literature, thinking about your audience, knowing what goal you want to reach with your text, making sure you know the deadlines, planning.
-So preparation is everything you need to make sure you can actually start writing.
+Preparation means thinking about your structure, finding literature, thinking about your audience, knowing what goal you want to reach with your text, making sure you know the deadlines, and planning.
+So preparation is everything you need to ensure you can start writing.

 And it’s a guarantee: working like this makes you much more efficient!